DerwenAI/pytextrank/README.md

     (recommended)
   - search [related discussions on StackOverflow](https://stackoverflow.com/search?q=pytextrank)

 For course materials and training, please check for calendar updates in the article
 ["Natural Language Processing in Python"](https://medium.com/derwen/natural-language-processing-in-python-832b0a99791b).

 Let us know if you find this useful, tell us about use cases, describe what else you would like to see integrated, etc.
-If you have questions about related consulting work in natural language, machine learning, knowledge graph, or other AI applications, contact
+If you have inquiries about related consulting work in machine learning, natural language, knowledge graph, and other AI applications, contact [Derwen, Inc.](https://derwen.ai/contact)
-[Derwen, Inc.](https://derwen.ai/contact)

 ## Attribution

-*PyTextRank* has an [MIT](https://spdx.org/licenses/MIT.html) license, which is succinct and simplifies use in commercial applications.
+**PyTextRank** has an [MIT](https://spdx.org/licenses/MIT.html) license, which is succinct and simplifies use in commercial applications.

-Please use the following Bibtex entry for citing *PyTextRank* in publications:
+Please use the following BibTeX entry for citing **PyTextRank** in
+publications:

 ```
 @Misc{PyTextRank,
 author = {Nathan, Paco},
-title = {PyTextRank, a Python implementation of TextRank for text document NLP parsing and summarization},
+title = {PyTextRank, a Python implementation of TextRank for phrase extraction and summarization of text documents},
     howpublished = {\url{https://github.com/DerwenAI/pytextrank/}},
     year = {2016}
     }